bravesoftdz/XMLDLL/README.md

 # Features

 - Generate XML File and Bind a DLL to the Main Application.
-- Managing Data Exchange and Parsing XML files.
+- Managing Data Exchange and Parsing XML Files.
-- Define a class to represent a Xml File in the programme.
+- Define a class to represent a Xml File in the Programme.